We aspire to be the college where every student succeeds.

 The Community College of Aurora serves our diverse community by providing high quality instruction and support services to prepare students for transfer and employment.

 Respect, Collaboration, Quality, Access, Diversity, Inclusion

-- Goal 3: Increase student enrollment.
+- Goal 3: Optimize enrollment.

-- Goal 4: Strengthen human resources.
+- Goal 6: Diversify and strengthen human resources.

 All students at CCA are expected to develop competence in our 6 life-long skills in addition to competence in occupational and discipline knowledge.
 The Life-Long Skills are: Written and Oral Communication, Critical Thinking, Quantitative Reasoning, Technology, Aesthetics and Personal Responsibility.
 These skills are the foundation of students’ education at Community College of Aurora.
 Students develop competence in one or more of these skills in all of their classes at CCA.

 On completion of their course of studies, students will be able to effectively express, impart or exchange feelings, thoughts, opinions and information both orally and in writing.
 The successful student will be able to:

 - Construct effective written and oral communications using content, organization and delivery techniques that convey accurate, concise and complete information appropriate to topic, audience, occasion and purpose.